Energon Universe: Animation

+In October 2025, it was announced that an adult animated television series based on the EU was in development, with Joe Henderson attached as writer and showrunner of the adaptation.

 Setting

 Premise

 The Energon Universe is set in the present (modern era); the franchise name makes reference to the substance that Transformers need to survive.

-In the Sacred Ring, there is a war between Agorrians and Zertonians.
-When two rivals named Darak and Solila crash on a mysterious planetoid, they must work together in order to survive.
+In the Sacred Ring, there is a war between planets Agorria and Zertonia.
+When two rivals crash on a mysterious planetoid, they must work together in order to survive.
 In the process, they learn a secret that will change everything they believed about their war.

-Meanwhile, the other war between Autobots and Decepticons on Cybertron expands to Earth, leading to the foundation of G.I.
+Meanwhile, the other war on Cybertron between Autobots and Decepticons expands to Earth, leading to the foundation of G.I.
 Joe and Cobra in response.
-A chain of events will cause all those factions to fight against each other, changing the fate of humanity (and the universe) forever.
+A chain of events will cause all those factions to fight against each other, changing the fate of humanity—and the universe—forever.